Jane Martha St. John: Biography

-Jane Martha became acquainted with Edward William St. John, the only son of the Rev. Edward St. John and his wife Mary from the adjacent Ashe Park estate.
+Jane Martha became acquainted with Edward William St. John, 33, the only son of the Rev. Edward St. John and his wife Mary, from Ashe Park, an adjacent estate.
 On 24 February 1848, Jane Martha, then 47, and Edward were married at the Hicks Beach family seat of Williamstrip.
-Her devotion to Edward, 14 years her junior, can be seen from all the photographs of him she included in her album.
-It was probably in 1848 that her brother William installed them in Oakley Cottage on his estate, but understandably he saw no need for a written agreement with his sister.
-It was only after his death on 22 November 1856 that a lease from his son, William Wither Bramston Beach, was signed with Edward St. John.
+The couple lived in Oakley Cottage on the Oakley Hall estate.

-In the intervening years cousin Emma Thomasina Talbot sent Jane copies of family photos taken by her husband, the pioneering photographer John Dillwyn Llewelyn (later included in Jane's family album).
+In the intervening years, cousin Emma Thomasina Talbot sent Jane copies of family photos taken by her husband, the pioneering photographer John Dillwyn Llewelyn.
 Emma had herself taken a keen interest in photography from the beginning and assisted her husband by printing for him.

-When Jane Martha St. John finally acquired a camera of her own some time in the 1850s, she sent her photos to friends and family.
+When Jane Martha acquired a camera of her own in the 1850s, she sent her photos to friends and family.
 Some can be seen in the album of her cousin Emma Thomasina's daughter, Emma Charlotte (1837–1929), now in the Metropolitan Museum of Art.
 It was not until the late 1850s that Jane made a family album of her own which she used for the photos she received from others as well as those she took herself.

-In the late 1850s Jane and Edward had set off equipped with a camera and sensitised paper on a journey through France to Italy, where more than one hundred times she positioned her camera to record the scenes that she liked most, to be dwelt upon when she got home.
-Her album of that tour containing one hundred and six of these Italian views is now in the J. Paul Getty Museum.
+In the late 1850s, Jane and Edward had set off on a journey through France to Italy equipped with a camera and sensitised paper, where more than 100 times she positioned her camera to record the scenes that she liked most.
+Her album of that tour containing 106 of these Italian views is now in the J. Paul Getty Museum.